ZeroSharp/zerosharp.github.com/source/about/index.markdown

 I am the principal software architect at [Coprocess](http://www.coprocess.com/) which supplies enterprise software to corporate treasuries.

+I am also a postgraduate, studying for an MSc in Cognition and Computation at Birkbeck, University of London.
+I am currently researching computer models of analogy.

 I have won prizes at hackathons in both Buenos Aires and London.
 I'm a [DevExpress](https://www.devexpress.com/Home/Community/mvp.xml) MVP.

-I also like cognitive science, artificial intelligence, robots, mathematics, chess, old movies, Rubik's cubes, classical guitar, skiing, squash, bicycle holidays, learning Slovenian...
+I also like robots, mathematics, chess, old movies, Rubik's cubes, classical guitar, skiing, squash, bicycle holidays, learning Slovenian...